TL;DR

 When a service needs to update its database and publish an event, it faces a dual-write problem: if the database write succeeds but the message publish fails (or vice versa), the system becomes inconsistent.

 The Outbox pattern solves this by writing both the business data and the outgoing message to the database in the same transaction.
 A separate relay process reads the outbox table and publishes messages to the broker.
-Because both writes are atomic, consistency is guaranteed — even if the relay crashes and republishes, downstream consumers handle duplicates via idempotency.
+This is atomicity applied at the messaging boundary — intent and its outbound signal are never observed independently.
+Even if the relay crashes and republishes, downstream consumers handle duplicates via idempotency.

 The inverse problem: when a service receives events, how does it ensure each event is processed exactly once?

 The Inbox pattern stores incoming events in an inbox table before processing.
 Before handling an event, the service checks whether it has already been processed (using the event ID).
 If so, it skips reprocessing.
-This protects against duplicate delivery from the message broker and makes consumption idempotent by default.
+This is the same principle as idempotency keys — but applied at the consumption boundary rather than the API boundary.

 When message ordering matters, the inbox can also restore order using monotonically increasing identifiers — holding messages until gaps are filled.